In the question of if we still need feminism

 Our Social Experiment

 Not it’s not easy to conduct a social experiment but that is what we have set out to do.
 The most important aspect will be the validity of the experiment and that is why we have enlisted the help of those people that we will believe to serve the best results.
 There are not many social experiments that are not contradicted for weak research methods and questionable tactics that may affect the results of that which is being studied.
 It is to this effect that we are ready to gauge the positive results and outweigh the those methods which seek to alter the fine distinction between quality and poor research.
-Not many researchers are open to this level of scrutiny and that is why when picking the ideal candidates such as our resident locksmith Liverpool Richard Jennings.
-Not only a research candidate of high caliber but also a man of integrity when looking for the right type of candidate for this type of project.
+Not many researchers are open to this level of scrutiny and that is why when picking the ideal candidates.
+Many thanks also to locksmith Liverpool for support.
+Anyway, we asked the question why so many were attracted to working in the locksmiths industry.
+Not only a research candidate of high caliber but also a man of integrity when looking for the right type of candidate for this type of project but then also begging the question why?

 But what about the Greater Impact?

 Low and behold for he who understands the greater impact of the workings of nature and the impact on the greater sphere is one the wiser.
 It is not only the intellectual points that make up our understanding when the greater picture is concerned.
 It is also the understanding of those aspects that affect us and our peers.
 It is this importance placed on our peers that gives us the freedom to express and explore the greater ideas.
-Having worked as a plumber Manchester before and during her time as an intellectual contributor has provided the insight and wisdom to contribute to this type of project.
-It is hard to comment on the reality of certain situations without having a broad understanding of the wider ways in which the world operates.
+Having worked as a plumber Manchester before her time as an intellectual contributor has provided the insight and wisdom to contribute to this type of project and enabled her to seek funding from the industry.
+It is hard to comment on the reality of certain situations without having a broad understanding of the wider ways in which the world operates and the way in which women attempt to create a balance in the construction workplace traditionally run by men.

 For those who have not entered into this arena, it is hard to see why this wider view is desirable, but it becomes all to apparent once research has been conducted and results have been provided.